 Meeting organizers will retain all appointment calendars, and sign in sheets as part of the daily log.

-All Visitors entering the Lake ESD Building will sign in at the login sheet located at each entry point, front door and back entry door.
+All visitors entering the Lake ESD building will sign the sign in sheet located at the front desk.
 This information will be important if contact tracing is required.

 Itinerant and staff who move between buildings will be keeping an individual daily log of contact with students and staff for contact tracing purposes.
-Names, dates, and entry/exit times will all be kept (Maintained for a minimum of 4 weeks).
+Names, dates, and entry/exit times will all be kept for a minimum of 4 weeks.

 Transportation: